unexpectedjs/unexpected-knex/README.md

     });
 });
 ```
+> There is an implicit implication here: that `to apply migration` *also*
+applies all migrations before the provided migration (when the filenames are
+sorted).
+So in this example, even if there was a `003-create-foo.js` migration
+in the migrations directory, the batch of filenames that will be handed to the
+Knex migrator are `['001-create-user.js', '002-merge-user-names.js']`.
+This is
+because new migrations are usually dependent on older migrations (TODO: it would
+be nice to have a graph of which migrations are related).

 This is of course a minimal example, your migrations will typically be dealing
 with a lot more complex and sometimes unexpected user data which is a good reason